software-assignments-spring2021/spring-2020-idle-tower/data-yelp/README.md

 - cleaning-script: the python script I used to clean yelp data for resturants only
 - processed-files: buis and review csv files that we used in the final deployment
 - training-testing-set: original answer key and training and testing set
+- nlp-implementation: src files of the different nlp methods I used

 ## NLP methods
 1. BoW selecting for all words --> Naive Bayes (80.33% accuracy)